ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Introduction

 We must stress here that there are many other existing methods to obtain accurate, spin-pure excited states of radicals.
-There are the multiconfigurational SCF (MCSCF) method, multiconfigurational second-order perturbation theory such as CASPT2 and GMC-QDPT mentioned later, full-CI (FCI), coupled-cluster (CC) theory and so on.\cite{wer81a,mal89a,nak93a,sza89a,mar23a} These methods achieve spin-pure results for radicals by using a restricted open-shell reference and by either including all possible excitations (all within a given active space in MCSCF and CASPT2/GMCQDPT) or including fewer than all possible excitations and employing spin-adaption techniques similar to but more general than that of XCIS.\cite{iva03a,bro08a,sza00a} When used correctly these methods can give accurate results,\cite{sch08a} although for very accurate excitation energies one must also include the effect of nuclear quantum motion.\cite{hel21b} However, these calculations are computationally expensive, their computational cost increasing by many orders of magnitude with increasing molecular size, and also are by no means black-box methods, requiring chemical intuition and experience to accurately utilize.\cite{sza89a} One potential avenue is to decrease the computational cost of such methods by, for example, combining MCSCF or FCI with quantum Monte Carlo, however, discussions on this topic are beyond the scope of this article.\cite{boo10a,tho15a} On the other hand, time-dependent density functional theory (TD-DFT) allows for the rapid calculation of electronic excited state spectra which does not require any non-trivial input from the user and has become the standard method for the simulation of UV/Visible spectra.\cite{sil08a,lau13a} However, TD-DFT has several drawbacks, namely that: a) its results can vary significantly depending on the chosen functional \cite{sil08a,lau13a}, b) it is inaccurate at describing long-range phenomena such as charge-transfer without the use of specifically tailored long-range functionals (essentially point a)),\cite{dre03a,pea08a,ste09a,ali20a} and c) it does not typically give spin-pure states, as an unrestricted version of the Kohn-Sham equations is often preferred in favour of more accurate energies, and even if a restricted open-shell reference is used, conventional TD-DFT does not form spin-adapted excited states.\cite{ipa09a,li11a} A spin-adapted version of TD-DFT for radicals has recently been developed, called X-TDDFT, which is clearly one faster alternative to the more expensive MCSCF/CASPT2/GMC-QDPT/FCI/CC methods.\cite{li11a} However, X-TDDFT is by no means theoretically straight-forward, for example the required double excitations are not compatible with conventional TD-DFT so a work-around using spin-flip single excitations and reference states with different values of $S_z$ needs to be implemented, and furthermore this method is bound to suffer from the first two aforementioned challenges of DFT.
+There are the multiconfigurational SCF (MCSCF) method, multiconfigurational second-order perturbation theory such as CASPT2 and GMC-QDPT mentioned later, full-CI (FCI), coupled-cluster (CC) theory and so on.\cite{wer81a,mal89a,nak93a,sza89a,mar23a} These methods achieve spin-pure results for radicals by using a restricted open-shell reference and by either including all possible configurations (within a given active space in MCSCF and CASPT2/GMCQDPT) or including fewer than all possible configurations and employing spin-adaption techniques.\cite{iva03a,bro08a,sza00a} When used correctly these methods can give accurate results,\cite{sch08a} although for very accurate excitation energies one must also include nuclear quantum effects.\cite{hel21b} However, these calculations are computationally expensive, their computational cost increasing by many orders of magnitude with increasing molecular size, and also are by no means black-box methods, requiring chemical intuition and experience to accurately utilize.\cite{sza89a} One potential avenue is to decrease the computational cost of such methods by, for example, combining MCSCF or FCI with quantum Monte Carlo, however, discussions on this topic are beyond the scope of this article.\cite{boo10a,tho15a} On the other hand, time-dependent density functional theory (TD-DFT) allows for the rapid calculation of electronic excited state spectra which does not require any non-trivial input from the user and has become a popular method for the simulation of UV/Visible spectra.\cite{sil08a,lau13a} However, TD-DFT has several drawbacks, namely that: (a) its results can vary significantly depending on the chosen functional \cite{sil08a,lau13a}, (b) it is inaccurate at describing long-range phenomena such as charge-transfer without the use of specifically tailored long-range functionals,\cite{dre03a,pea08a,ste09a,ali20a} and (c) it does not typically give spin-pure states, as an unrestricted version of the Kohn-Sham equations is often preferred in favour of more accurate energies, and even if a restricted open-shell reference is used, conventional TD-DFT does not form spin-adapted excited states.\cite{ipa09a,li11a} A spin-adapted version of TD-DFT for radicals has recently been developed, called X-TDDFT, which is clearly one faster alternative to the more expensive MCSCF/CASPT2/GMC-QDPT/FCI/CC methods.\cite{li11a} However, X-TDDFT is by no means theoretically straightforward since the required double excitations are not compatible with conventional TD-DFT so a work-around using spin-flip single excitations and reference states with different values of $M_s$ needs to be implemented.
 Finally, although TD-DFT is faster than the post-Hartree-Fock methods mentioned above, even it becomes unfeasibly expensive for large numbers of calculations, and there is a growing need for ever faster property determination methods for high-throughput virtual screening of molecular candidates and AI algorithm search methods, and for property determination of large molecules. \cite{gom16a,yu23a,gre22a}